 Local Field Positions

-EAI is also seeking a Finance and Operations Officer, a Program and MERL Officer, and a Security and Risk Manager to support Nabadgelinta Soomaaliya.
+EAI is also seeking an Area Manager for South West State, an Area Manger for Jubaland, a Finance and Operations Officer, a Program and MERL Officer, and a Security and Risk Manager to support Nabadgelinta Soomaaliya.
 Please see below for job descriptions and application details:

 - The Finance and Operations Officer will report to the Finance and Operations Manager, and will provide finance, administrative, operational and logistics support to the project.
 The position will provide critical role in ensuring effective financial and operational efficiency.
 Please see the following job description for more information: Finance and Operations Officer